mhyrr/mhyrr.github.com/_posts/2008-07-09-everythings_a_library.markdown

 Let's consider one of the useful goodies of Perl (inherited from sed, I think).
 Regular expressions are remarkably convenient little structures that let us say all sorts of things.
 Finding a given pattern inside a string isn't a difficult problem, and it could be done in any language.
 But let's say I'm doing it a lot, and the patterns change.
 Instead of writing various chunks of code for each situation, it would be a much more elegant solution to come up with a single construct, and plug in the individual expressions there.
 I'd want to write a library for it.
 That's essentially what regular expressions are.
 They're native to Perl, and more or less in other languages, so now they're considered a pretty standard language feature.
 But back in the day it was quite a novelty - it was the coding equivalent of one of those giant 3 foot long Pixie sticks you used to down as a ten year old.
 Time has changed it from syntactic sugar to a standard language feature.

 We can make the same case for even more basic language constructs, like loops.
+Ruby lets me write
+	(1..100).each {|i| ..}
+{:ruby}
-Ruby lets me write (1..100).each {|i| ..}.
-C let's me write for (int i = 0; i &lt;= 100; i++) {...}.
+C let's me write
+	for (int i = 0; i <= 100; i++) {...}
+{:c}
 Lisps use tail recursion.
 But what does any of that matter when I can simply store a number in a register, perform some set of operations, and then iterate the register manually, and check the register manually?
 God help me, but if I had to do that, I'd want to write a library for it.

 #### Power